ltlian/node-https-container/README.md

 This setup does not handle hot reloading.
 For more advanced requirements, libraries such as [Vite](https://vite.dev/) could be used in place of express.

+> Alternatively, or if you need to bind to port 80 or 443 while running rootless docker, you could use a reverse proxy as described in this [gist](https://gist.github.com/ltlian/0320987b5eabd9c867df44fe6978cd9c)

 ## Running

 ### Provide certificates